amplify-education/astroscaler/README.md

 AstroScaler reads several environment variables:

 * astroscaler_global_filters
     * An initial level of filtering for all monitors that AstroScaler evaluates.
-Astroscaler will check for a tag on the monitor matching the filters specified in this environment variable.
+AstroScaler will check for a tag on the monitor matching the filters specified in this environment variable.
 Multiple filters can be specified, separated by commas.
 Example: environment:ci,scalable:true
 * astroscaler_config_bucket
     * The S3 bucket that holds credentials for AstroScaler to use when interacting with Datadog / Spotinst.